Options for the Urn and Ashes

 Options for the standard Urn

-While most crematoria supply the ashes in a functional plastic urn, we provide a choice of durable tube urns instead.
-These urns may later be used for scattering, if desired.
-See the options below.
+Whilst most crematoria supply the ashes in a functional plastic urn, we provide a choice of elegant tube urns instead.
+These may later be used for scattering, if desired.

 If you make arrangements with Marc and Friends, we can discuss these details on your behalf.